Renter's guide - Dealing with mould

 Mould is a health hazard that can lead to increased illness in your household, so it’s important to manage it as best you can.

-Mildew on shower curtains is usually because a bathroom isn’t getting enough air and the curtain can’t dry out.
-Treat the curtain with a 1:4 bleach/water solution and leave it drawn when not in use.
+- Mildew on shower curtains is usually because a bathroom isn’t getting enough air and the curtain can’t dry out.
+Leave them closed when not in use.

 Signs of moisture issues

 According to a 2015 BRANZ survey, more than half of New Zealand rental houses had visible mould.
 It’s often caused by moisture issues in the home and may be beyond your control to manage.

 - Musty smells in rooms that are closed for any period of time

 - Mould or mildew forming behind paintings, mirrors, etc